 Section 19A of the Australian National Airlines Act 1945 of the Commonwealth 4 is adopted for the purposes of this Act.

-[Section 43AA inserted by No. 95 of 1987 s.
+[Section 43AA inserted: No. 95 of 1987 s.
 3.]

 43A.
 Duration of licences

 A licence for an aircraft may be granted for a period of not more than 5 years or for a particular purpose of specified duration.